5 Investigating limits with Julia

 Let’s look at the two pieces.
 First the denominator:

-There is nothing here to speak of.
+There is nothing here to speak of, save for some rounding.
 Julia’s Float64 type follows the IEEE 754 floating point standard.
 Of the 64 bits, 1 is used for the sign (plus or minus) and 11 are used to store the exponent.
 See this informative blog post for more Anatomy of a floating-point number.
 As \(2^{11} = 2048\) roughly half are used for negative exponents, the other half for positive exponents.
 The range is from 1e-1022 to 1e1023.
 We aren’t even close to the lower range with 1e-20.

 Now, let’s look at the numerator.
 The issue is the difference between \(\cos(x)\) and 1.
 Let’s look with the small values printed: